Ibasquare/Cyberwalingalaxia2022/doc/installation/macsetup.rst

 #####################################################
 #####################################################

-.. danger:: Perform these steps only if you have a recent Macbook with a m1 or m2 chip.
+.. danger:: Perform these steps only if you do not have the Kali reference machine installed or if you have a recent Macbook with an m1 or m2 chip.
 Otherwise use `VirtualBox <vmsetup.html>`_ instead.
 Note that we propose two solutions:

   1. Connect to a remote VM already configured (**recommended**).
   2. If the previous approach does not work, you can use qemu as emulator to run Kali (**but it is slow**).